mentalhealthmodels/nmhsmn_web/content/blog/our-work/decision-aids/publicly-available/youthu/youthu.md

 **Intended users**: Mental health planners and researchers with at least basic skills in using statistical software.
 Users must have an up to date version of the R statistical software installed on their machine to install and use the youth u R package.

-**Who can access it?**: Free to all to use and to derive derivative works from under the terms of the GPL-3 license.
+**Who can access it?**: Free to all to use and to create derivative works from under the terms of the GPL-3 license.

 **Documentation / training**: Available at: https://ready4-dev.github.io/youthu/